 The purpose of the Proposed Action is to better meet the Installation's needs for childcare services.
 A new facility is needed because the existing CDC facility has a limited enrollment capacity of approximately 76 children and is housed in an outdated building.
 The Proposed Action would increase enrollment capacity from approximately 76 to 126 children by building a larger facility.
-In addition, the modernized facility would support the Fort Hamilton CDC's mission to offer a consistent, safe, and nurturing environment for children.
+By increasing enrollment capacity, the CDC would be able to provide childcare services to more families affiliated with the Installation.
+Childcare has a range of benefits for children such as improved socialization, independence, and cognitive function, school readiness, and social-emotional development.
+Childcare services benefit parents by providing more flexibility in daily life, improving work productivity, and creating a support network of parents and caregivers.